 Top-seeded Celtics headline trio of elimination games

-Boston Celtics guard Isaiah Thomas drive to the basket against Chicago Bulls guard Dwyane Wade during the first quarter of a first-round NBA playoff basketball game in Boston, Wednesday, April 26, 2017.
-Boston Celtics guard Isaiah Thomas drive to the basket against Chicago Bulls guard Dwyane Wade during the first quarter of a first-round NBA playoff basketball game in Boston, Wednesday, April 26, 2017.
+Chicago Bulls guard Dwyane Wade, right, drives to the basket over Boston Celtics guard Isaiah Thomas during the second quarter of a first-round NBA playoff basketball game in Boston, Wednesday, April 26, 2017.
+Washington Wizards guard John Wall slaps hands with a fan during the second half in Game 5 of the team's first-round NBA basketball playoff series against the Atlanta Hawks, Wednesday, April 26, 2017, in Washington.

 Add your comments below